Garstang: 01995 603142

 Obtaining a Grant of Representation and dealing with the administration of the estate:

 We anticipate that our total costs will not exceed 2% of the gross value of the estate (excluding VAT).
 However, the exact cost will depend on the individual circumstances of the matter.
-For example, if there is one beneficiary and no property costs will most likely be below 2%.
-If there are multiple beneficiaries, a property and multiple bank accounts, costs will be closer to the 2% mark.
-Once we have a clearer picture as to what assets are in the estate we will provide you with a more accurate quote.
+For example, if there is one beneficiary and no property, costs will most likely be below 2%.
+If there are multiple beneficiaries, a property, and multiple bank accounts, costs will be closer to the 2% mark.
+Once we have a clearer picture as to what assets are in the estate, we will provide you with a more accurate quote.

-The above cost information applies where there are no disputes between beneficiaries on division of assets.
+The above cost information applies where there are no disputes between beneficiaries on the division of assets.
 If disputes arise, this is likely to lead to an increase in costs.

 If it appears the costs will exceed 2% of the gross value of the estate, we would inform you before carrying out additional work.